sasivatsal7122/Ckrett-package-pypi/README.md

 1.syph() -----> cypherises the user input text\
 2.dsyph() -----> decypherises the user input text to plain text\
 3.ksyph() ------> cypherises the user input text with unique 6 digit security key\
-4.kdsyph() -------> decypherises the text only when 6 digit security key is provided correctly
+4.kdsyph() -------> decypherises the text only when 6 digit security key is provided correctly\
+5.morse()-----> converts plain english text into morese code\
+6.dmorse()-=---> converts morse code into plain english text

 ---------------------------------------------------------------------------------------------